Updated: 13th October 2021

-- Aspect Adult Community Services in NSW and Victoria are open.
-They are essential services.
-This is following NSW Health Guidelines.
+- Aspect Adult Community Services in NSW are currently suspended

-- Aspect Therapy Services in the locked-down areas of NSW and for all of Victoria and South Australia are using TeleTherapy appointments.
+- Aspect Therapy Services in the Victoria will only be conducted via TeleTherapy appointments.

-- Aspect Employment Services in the locked-down areas of NSW and for all of Victoria will be using TeleHealth appointments
+- Aspect Employment and Support Coordination in Victoria will only be conducted via TeleHealth appointments

 You can catch it from other people.
 It can make people very sick.

 Our schools are still open.
+Some of our adult services are open.
 Our therapy services are now also online.
 Our assessments are now also online.
 Our employment services are now also online.